-The study of plant and microbial genetics has been essential to our understanding of mammalian biology.
-Using specific examples discuss the validity of this statement.
+Using specific examples critically assess how the study of plant and microbial genetics has helped our understanding of mammalian biology.

 • This work must be presented as an essay of 3,500 - 4,000 words that contains appropriate figures and referencing.
+Examples may originate from material covered in the course, or may come from your own research.